 To give a dish a tadka is simply to temper it with ghee (clarified butter) and spices.
 When the spices enter the hot ghee, they infuse their rich flavors into it.
 This heady, perfumed oil is then poured over the daal where it spits and sizzles quite dramatically as it permeates the calm yellow concoction.
 The heady aroma and the wild hiss and sputter of the tadka is kitchen theater at its best.
 And the main act, you will soon discover is worthy of many encores.

-- 3 Mundu chillies (these are small, round chillies from South India, alternatively any dry red chilli will do)
+3 Mundu chiles (these are small, round chiles from South India, alternatively any dry red chile will do)

 For the Daal: Wash and drain tuvar daal in a large fine mesh strainer.
 Heat ghee in pressure cooker over high heat until shimmering.
 Add asafoetida, turmeric, and washed daal.
 Cook, stirring frequently till the ghee coats the daal, about 20 seconds.